ntnlmg/Portofolio/README.md

-# Portofolio

-a repository about projects that I have done
+Protofolio : a repository about projects that I have done.